Hikhal/CalculatorApp/README.md

 Clone the repository or download the source code
 Open the index.html file in your web browser
 Use the calculator to perform basic arithmetic operations

-##Contributing

-Contributions to this project are welcome.
-Feel free to fork the repository and make pull requests.